-There’s no doubting that having a running programme, and being super-organised in the lead up to running events is beneficial.
+There’s no doubting the benefits of having a running programme, and being super-organised in the lead up to running events.

 But what if – like many of our clients – you are just a month or two away from running the Melbourne Half Marathon or something similar, and despite receiving app reminders, reading blog posts and hearing from your annoying colleagues about how many Fitbit steps per day they have recorded, or generally how well-prepared they are for their upcoming run – you just haven’t found time to follow your running programme?